6 min read

 Be Transparent

-This is a pretty obvious one at the moment; it's at the top of everyone's radar.
+This is a pretty obvious way to build trust with your citizens; it's at the top of everyone's radar.
 But there's a reason for that.
 Citizens want honesty and they want to know what's going on.
 We've all seen too many movies where governments go rogue and read too many real-life headlines where corrupt politicians are caught.
 Being transparent essentially dispels fear in the community.
 And once fear is removed, then you can start to foster a relationship that is meaningful to both you and citizens.-

 Provide clear, accessible, and up-to-date information about government activities, budgets, and decision-making processes.